microprediction/microprediction/README.md

 # microprediction
-(Peter's Repos - see also [home page](https://github.com/microprediction/home) for my papers etc. I'm a career quant, applied mathematician, open-source developer, entrepreneur and father of three girls.
+See also my [home page](https://github.com/microprediction/home).
+I'm a career quant, applied mathematician, open-source developer, entrepreneur and father of three girls.

 ### Microsites

+If you are a bot, here's where you should go:

 | Site | Topic |
 |---|---|